s220284/tv-staying-tuned/its-not-tv-its-a-tv-app.md

 # It's Not TV, It's A TV App

 How soon will TV transform from wall-mounted 4K flat-screens to a 99-cent app in a VR/AR App Store?
-That’s a question few will ponder this week as the National Association of Broadcasters gathers in Las Vegas for the[NAB Show 2016](http://www.shellypalmer.com/events/nab/).
 TV has both defined and enlarged mass communication for more than a half-century.
 No one in their right mind would suggest that big-screen TVs might go away – ever!

 Well, no one ever said I was in my right mind.
 I’m not “liquored up” on the scatter market, and TV sales in an election year/Olympic year are cyclical.
 Yes, people are making real money right now and the TV business \(from an advertiser sales perspective\) is doing great.
 But a few technological breakthroughs have caught my attention in the past few weeks, and they’re worth a discussion.

-## VR and AR at F8
+## VR and AR

 VR \(Virtual Reality\) is for gamers, education, sports and adult entertainment \(which has led the transformation of video technology as far back as anyone can remember\).
 AR \(Augmented Reality\), a different technology which some say is more difficult to work with, is for navigating and augmenting experiences in the real world.
-Last week at F8, the Facebook team told us what we already knew: big headsets will evolve into a pair of glasses as soon as technologically possible.
-The question is, when?
+Facebook says big headsets will evolve into a pair of glasses as soon as technologically possible.
+Apple and Samsung are shipping AR-capable smartphones now.

 ## AI and Machine Learning